tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 5\54 Improving the validation error response
-- Adding new class ApiValidationErrorResponse that include IEnumerable to  iteration over a collection of a specified errors type
+Section 5\55 Adding swagger to documenting our API
+- Adding new exctention
+- move UseSwagger from if(IsDevelopment) statment out.
+- Adding [ApiExplorerSettings(IgnoreApi =true)] to ErrorController